hansfilipelo/bashshot/README.md

 bashShot
 =================================
-Replicates the Solaris time-slider functionality as shell script with help of cron.
+Replicates the Solaris sun-auto-snap functionality as shell script with help of cron.
 Tested on Debian and Ubuntu GNU/Linux with ZFSonLinux (zfsonlinux.org).

 LICENSE
 =================================
-    bashShot - Time Slider-like implementation for ZFSonLinux using cron Copyright (C) 2014  Hans-Filip Elo
+    bashShot - sun-auto-snap-like implementation for ZFSonLinux using cron Copyright (C) 2014  Hans-Filip Elo

     This program is free software: you can redistribute it and/or modify